 - A standard vision test

 - Participation in an interactive group education session.

 The process takes approximately 90 minutes.
-To meet the requirements for licence renewal, you must pass.
+To meet the requirements for license renewal, you must pass.
 In some instances, seniors may be required to complete a medical checkup or take a road test.
-In Ontario, senior drivers must renew their licence every two years.
+In Ontario, senior drivers must renew their license every two years.
 As a senior 80 years of age+ providing, you pass all the necessary testing and keep a clean driving record you can still obtain car insurance.

 How Old Do I Have To Be?

 There’s a common misconception out there that you need to be 65 before you can apply for mature discounts on your auto insurance, but that’s not true.
 There are insurance companies that offer discounts to clients that are over 50 and others that offer discounts for clients that are over 55.
 The best approach to finding what kind of discount is available to you is to shop around just like you would at any other age.
 As you get close to that 50 mark start to consider your options.